friends-of-presta/security-advisories/_posts/2023-08-29-cartsguru.md

 The method `CartsGuruCatalogModuleFrontController::display()` and the ajax script controllers14/catalog.php has sensitive SQL calls that can be executed with a trivial http call and exploited to forge a SQL injection.

 Note : The author has deleted from its module the files that have been suffering from critical vulnerabilities for months, BUT did not set them to be "auto-deleted" during upgrades.
-Therefore, there are likely merchants out there with older versions who have updated their modules thinking they are safe.
-However, there is nothing safe about this since past upgrades do not auto-delete the implicated files.
+Therefore, there are likely merchants out there with older versions who have updated their modules, thinking they are safe.
+However, there is nothing safe about this, since past upgrades did not auto-delete the implicated files.
 To ensure everyone has a "safe version", we decided to mark all versions up to 2.4.3 as impacted by this issue.

 **WARNING** : This exploit is actively used to deploy webskimmer to massively steal credit cards.